aceof96/TA-Forever-Discord-Bot/README.md

 # 🎮 TA-Forever Discord Bot
 ![](https://github.com/user-attachments/assets/b6c512fd-9fa3-4297-860a-f11f74189c31)

-This bot tracks for new games played by TAF players addeand to the bots list and posts results to the inputed Discord channel.
+This bot tracks for new games played by TAF players added to the bots list and posts results to the set Discord channel.

 ---